Solving the Advent of Code 2022 calendar using my own programming language, santa-lang

 let elevation = zip("SabcdefghijklmnopqrstuvwxyzE", 0..) |> hash;

 Another use of ranges was within pattern matching.
-For day 22’s infamous cube puzzle I initially used if guards to handle point ranges, but again felt that readability of the end solution was negatively impacted.
+For day 22’s infamous cube puzzle, I initially used if guards to handle point ranges, but again felt that the readability of the end solution was negatively impacted.
 Instead, I decided to implement the ability to express ranges within pattern match statements, similar to how Rust does.
-This results in a far more concise solution, as documented with a snippet of day 22 below.
+This resulted in a far more concise solution, as demonstrated in the snippet from day 22 below.

 let step_3d = |facing, [y, x]| {